7 CHAKRA Colors

 - feel depressed,

-- suffer from paralysis or multiple sclerosis,
+- suffer from paralysis or multiple sclerosis.

-you might consider bringing more VIOLET into your life by:
+You must bring more VIOLET into your life by:

-- visualizing violet color,
+- visualizing violet,

 - meditating in violet, surrounded by violet gemstones and crystals,

 - decorating your apartment and office with violet accessories and accents,

 - eating violet colored fruit and vegetables and herbs such as lavender, violet.